Curtis S. Chin: Asian Development Bank

 In early 2007, Chin was appointed the United States Executive Director, with rank of ambassador, to the Asian Development Bank following his testimony before the U.S. Senate Foreign Relations Committee and subsequent action by the full U.S. Senate.

-He served as U.S. Ambassador to the Asian Development Bank, based in Manila, Philippines, until late 2010.
+He served as U.S. ambassador to the Asian Development Bank, based in Manila, Philippines, until late 2010.
 He was confirmed to the post by unanimous consent of the United States Senate, becoming one of the highest-ranking Asian-Americans in government and the fourth ever U.S. ambassador of Chinese heritage.
 In this capacity, Chin was a senior member of the United States Department of the Treasury international affairs team, serving under both Presidents George W. Bush and Barack Obama, during one of the world's most challenging economic times.

 At the ADB, Chin helped formulate and communicate U.S. policies and positions on a wide range of projects, including major energy and transportation infrastructure investments, and financial services and education sector reform programs.
 He also served on the ADB's audit and pension committees, responsible for supervising financial statements, approving its administrative budget, and reviewing and approving all policy documents as well as some US$10 billion per annum in loan, equity and technical assistance operations.

 Chin advocated for human resources, risk management and governance reforms.
-He played a key role in pushing for improved external and internal communications, and the adoption of a whistleblower policy.
+He played a role in pushing for improved external and internal communications, and the adoption of a whistleblower policy.
 During his service, he sought to ensure a dialogue on and commitment to sustainable development that is focused on “people, planet and partnership”, particularly in Asia's least-developed nations.
 This has included seeking to ensure the ADB's commitment to strong environmental safeguards, anti-corruption efforts and diversity in its own workforce, as well as the adoption of best practices in technology, communications and management.
 While at the ADB, Chin's focus on the most vulnerable and on greater development cooperation and effectiveness helped drive his role in the ADB's establishing the first major partnership agreement between the ADB and UNICEF.
 His experience at the ADB also led Chin to create the acronym “the little BRIC”, referring to Bureaucracy, Regulation, Interventionism and Corruption.
 Chin argues that the little BRIC continues as one of the biggest constraints to economic growth and poses a real threat to institutions and commercial progress across all industry sectors.

-In September 2010, prior to stepping down as the US Ambassador to the Asian Development Bank, Chin testified again before the Senate Foreign Relations Committee, arguing for continued robust U.S. engagement in the Asia-Pacific region and for continued reform at the multilateral development banks.
+In September 2010, prior to stepping down as the US ambassador to the Asian Development Bank, Chin testified again before the Senate Foreign Relations Committee, arguing for continued robust U.S. engagement in the Asia-Pacific region and for continued reform at the multilateral development banks.